rokitalab/OpenPedCan-analysis/README.md

 #### Development in the Project Docker Container

-If you are new user download Docker from [here](https://docs.docker.com/get-docker/)
+If you are new user download Docker from [here](https://docs.docker.com/get-docker/) You may need to run each of the docker commands with the platform (eg: `--platform linux/amd64`).

-The most recent version of the project Docker image, which is pushed to Docker Hub after a pull request gets merged into the master branch, can be obtained via the command line with:
+The most recent version of the project Docker image, which is pushed to Docker Hub after a pull request gets merged into the dev branch, can be obtained via the command line with:

 ```bash
 docker pull pgc-images.sbgenomics.com/d3b-bixu/openpedcanverse:latest